FarrahStark/PaulsRedditFeed/readme.md

 1. Open a terminal and navigate to the folder where you cloned the repo
 1. Run `dotnet build`
 1. Run `dotnet run --project ./PaulsRedditFeed/PaulsRedditFeed.csproj`
-1. Open a browser and navigate to `https://localhost:7154`
+1. Open a browser and navigate to `https://localhost:7154` to see it in action

 ### Running the Tests